 Insufficient sleep can result in industrial or motor vehicle accidents, decreased work performance, and cognitive dysfunction.
 The prognosis of sleep disorders depends widely on the cause of the sleep disorder.
-Insomnia due to OSA generally resolves with the treatment, whereas the patients with chronic insomnia have increased risk of depression, anxiety, and reduced quality of life.
+Insomnia due to OSA generally resolves with treatment, whereas the patients with chronic insomnia have an increased risk of depression, anxiety, and reduced quality of life.

 Untreated sleep disorders may lead to the development of various serious complications.
 Mood and anxiety disorders may develop.
 Sleep deprivation can lead to the formation of false memory and a decline in cognitive functioning.

-The patients with periodic limb movement disorder of sleep have a higher risk of cerebrovascular accidents.
+Patients with periodic limb movement disorder of sleep have a higher risk of cerebrovascular accidents.